Consuming the News, a.k.a. Guzzling the Limbic Cocktail

 For the producers and their managers “news” became primarily a means of selling human attention to advertisers.
 And the only way to do it was more fear-mongering, speculation, and argument, colored with bravado, triumphalism, and derision.
 Bill O’Reilly and Rachel Maddow both come to mind, but Glenn Beck and Tucker Carlson became the apotheosis of the form.

-For the viewers, “news” was a way to stay engaged, in-the-know, and current about issues that matter (and dozens more than only seemed to).
+For the viewers, “news” was a way to stay engaged, in-the-know, and current about issues that matter (and dozens more that only seemed to).
 But they were also getting played by basic storytelling gimmicks (“more on X in the next hour”), purposeful anxiety-inducement, and tribalism, making the whole package irresistible.
 Each segment was a gulp of the limbic cocktail.

 Stage 2: Talk Radio